Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 - A track can serve more than one origin
 - These tracks are totally independent from one another
 - Track examples: Root, ParachainAdmin, BigSpender, Tipper
-- Emergency tracks: EmergencyCanceler, EmergencyKiller
+- Emergency tracks: ReferendumCanceler, ReferendumKiller

 ---